joe-sky/jsx-sfc/packages/use-templates/README.md

 - The business logic of each category is isolated in a separate template tag, and the code looks will be very clear.
 We just need to find the category name in the parameter of `use templates` and can find the template tag with the corresponding name property quickly;

 - Because each template tag has a separate scope, it's not necessary to pay too much attention to the naming of event handlers.

+### What logic code is suitable for separate JSX blocks

+From the summary of daily development, there are the following categories:

+- Event handlers

+- Complex logic with JSX

+- Control flow statement with JSX

 ## Installation